Dedicated Motorcycle GPS vs. Smartphone Navigation

 Well, it is not necessarily that riders use a designated motorcycle GPS unit for navigating.
 A lot of them use their Smartphones for navigation.
 With a proper handlebar mount, you can quickly secure your Smartphone in place and use it as a motorcycle GPS navigation unit.
 But as it is with many things in life, different solutions come with different pros and cons.

 Choosing the right materials and to build good quality products is especially important for two-wheelers.
-Especially since they are exposed to the very specific environment and conditions.
-This is what we have learned as well when we were designing the Smart Turn System and the Smart Brake Module for motorcycles.
+Especially since they are exposed to a very specific environment and conditions.
+This is what we have learned as well when we were designing the Vigo Smart Track, the Smart Turn System and the Smart Brake Module for motorcycles.
 Just in case you wondered at this point if your bike is compatible with our STS, you can easily check it.
 Find your motorcycle from the drop-down menu and submit us an email, we’ll check it for you.

 Quality built motorcycle GPS navigation units often come with a premium price tag.
 With prices ranging from 300-500 USD, sometimes even higher.
 The high cost of motorcycle GPS units makes the Smartphone alternative quite attractive.
 It is crucial that you are aware of the pros and cons of both options.
 You already have a Smartphone which you can use for navigating.

 It shows you the route from point A to point B, many apps even provide several additional information and sometimes it is also hard to tell if there is any difference at all between designated and Smartphone motorcycle GPS navigation.
 So let’s make a list of differences, that might give you a reason to chose one above the other.